runrunLauren/behavioural_benchmarking/README.md

 - Mean Interaction Diversity (Mean ID), Mean Giant Component (Mean GC), Influence Strength of Solution (ISS) (with help from [Interaction Networks](https://github.com/macoj/swarm_interaction_network))
 - EXPLORE%
 - INFEASIBLE%

-## IEEE TETCI

-The archived, raw experiment data made available with the paper should be extracted to a folder at the same level as the root of this project, in a folder named `fresh_results`.

-All the code used to calculate and analyse the indicators for the paper submitted to TETCI is contained in the folder `/IEEE_TETCI`.
-The file `run_experiments.ipynb` processed the raw experiment data in `fresh_results` into indicators, which are saved to a CSV file.
-The file `IndicatorDifferentBehaviour.ipynb` tests RQ1 in the paper, namely 'Does the indicator distinguish between metaheuristics exhibiting different behaviour?'
-The file `IndicatorDistinct.ipynb` tests RQ2 in the paper, namely 'Is the indicator distinct from all other indicators?'

 ## Data preparation